ISIAQ By-LawsAdopted February 2012

 ARTICLE VII - FINANCIAL REVIEW REPORT

-The Board of Directors shall at each annual meeting review the Financial Review Report of the accounts of the Society as prepared by a Certified Public Accountant.
+The Board of Directors shall request a periodical Financial Review Report of the accounts of the Society as prepared by a Certified Public Accountant.
 The remuneration of the Certified Public Accountant shall be fixed from time to time by the Board.

 ARTICLE VIII - TRUSTEES